 The B2B side of Caliper’s business is CBD solutions for CPG experts.

-“This industry is rife with people who are just trying to throw CBD at everything like its pixie dust,” Singer lamented.
+“This industry is full of people who are just trying to throw CBD at everything like it’s pixie dust,” Singer lamented.
 “We fundamentally believe CBD is a raw material.
-It has to be further refined to be put into soluble formats.
-It has to be controlled for flavor and it has to be standardized, tested, and shelf stability substantiated to ensure it’s as safe as it can possibly be.
-All the things the food industry is great with, but they sort of forget when it comes to CBD.”
+It needs further refinement and turned into soluble formats.
+We have to control the flavor and standardize it, test it, and prove shelf stability to ensure it’s as safe as possible.
+All the things the food industry is great at, but they forget about when it comes to CBD.”

 The Caliper researchers have attacked it in a few ways, most notably through particle size and process control.
 It works well because it features fewer variables.
-You also can attack it through blocking and masking, which has its own issues.
-You can mask the bitterness with a sweetener, including sugar.
+You also can attack it through blocking and masking, which has its issues.
+You can hide the bitterness with a sweetener, including sugar.

 “You see a lot of people just dumping sugar on it.
-You just have to think about your end-use application and what’s the right product for it,” Singer explained.
-“We have a very good sense of how to actually integrate this and what the drawbacks and benefits are of different tweaks you can make.
-But at the end of the day, it’s providing a suite of the correct products that match the application.”
+You have to think about your end-use application and what’s the right product for it,” Singer explained.
+“We have a perfect sense of how to integrate this and the drawbacks and benefits of different approaches.
+But, it’s providing a suite of the correct products that match the application.”

-“Now if someone approached us with a mineral water or something that doesn’t have that underlying sweetness profile,” Singer explained, “we’d have to set them up with a different product that doesn’t fully mask the bitterness but tries to massage it into more of a minerally taste.
-There are a lot of different options on handling it.
+“Now if someone approached us with mineral water or something that doesn’t have that underlying sweetness profile,” Singer explained.
+“We’d have to set them up with a different product that doesn’t fully mask the bitterness but tries to massage it into more of a mineral taste.
+There are a lot of different options for handling it.
 I don’t think there’s one easy solution.”

-In a largely unregulated industry, the biggest thing Singer struggles with is contending with competitors who say anything.
-Caliper’s set up specifically for people who care about things like quality assurance and control.
+In a largely unregulated industry, Singer struggles with contending with competitors who say whatever they want to attract customers.
+Caliper is set up specifically for people who care about things like quality assurance and control.
 That’s why Caliper has a lab run by someone who spent 25 years at major companies as a lab director.

-“A lot of people either don’t care or they don’t want to do the work,” Caliper points out.
-“They just feel like they have to move too fast and they’re getting pressure to deliver sales.
-I don’t know if it's fear of missing out or if it’s just people forgetting themselves or if it’s just a crush, but it doesn’t work out well.”
+“A lot of people either don’t care or don’t want to do the work,” Caliper points out.
+“They feel like they have to move too fast and they’re getting pressure to deliver sales.
+I don’t know if it's fear of missing out, but it doesn’t work out well in the end.”

 If you call up the top five CBD companies in the country and say, “Hey, I’d like to send a team of my scientists and specialists out to look at your facility, because we’re considering suppliers,” they’ll say, “Please come.”